-The Bibliographical Society of the University of Virginia invites applications for its second round of Battestin Fellowships, a program of summer fellowships in bibliographical and textual studies, named in honor of Martin Battestin, emeritus professor of English at UVa, and his wife Ruthe, a literary scholar and member of the Society’s Council.
+The Bibliographical Society of the University of Virginia will invite applications in the winter of 2014-15 for its third round of Battestin Fellowships, a program of summer fellowships in bibliographical and textual studies, named in honor of Martin Battestin, emeritus professor of English at UVa, and his wife Ruthe, a literary scholar and member of the Society’s Council.
 The fellowships are intended to support research in the collections of the UVa Library by UVa graduate students, with an emphasis on physical or textual bibliography.
-The Society is prepared to award three fellowships of $3500 each for the summer of 2014.
+The Society is prepared to award three fellowships of $3500 each for the summer of 2015.
 Proposals may concern books and documents in any field as long as the primary focus is the physical object (in whatever form) as historical evidence.
 Potential fellowship topics include studies in the history of book production, publication, distribution, reception, or reading; the history of collecting or bibliographical scholarship; and the tracing of a work’s textual history or the establishment of its text from the extant witnesses.
 Projects that incorporate the application of digital methodologies to the study of books and documents, and their texts, are also encouraged.

 Please note: these fellowships do not support projects of enumerative bibliography (i.e. the preparation of lists).